przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

 categories: jekyll docker docker-compose
 ---

-`Jekyll` is a cool piece of software but configuration of it on local machine may be painful for people that are not familiar with Ruby stack.
+`Jekyll` is a cool piece of software but its configuration on e local device may be painful for people who are not familiar with Ruby stack.
 To simplify this process we may use `jekyll` inside [docker](https://www.docker.com/) image.
 In this tutorial I will use official `jekyll` docker image from [docker hub](https://hub.docker.com/r/jekyll/jekyll/).
  Source code and documentation of this image is available on [github](https://github.com/jekyll/docker/blob/master/README.md).

-### Lets start
+### Let's start
-In jekyll docker image documentation we may found such example of use:
+In jekyll docker image documentation we may find such an example of use:

 {%  highlight bash %}
 export JEKYLL_VERSION=3.5